nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 3c.
-The new Student ID specified is already in the database.
+The new student ID specified is already in the database.

     * 3c1.
 TAPA shows an error message.